• Home

 • Smoking

-• Weakened immune system (e.g. after transplant or HIV infection)
+• Weakened immune system (such as after organ transplant or with HIV infection)

 • Precancerous vulval conditions such as vulval intraepithelial neoplasia (VIN)